A lot or a little?

 Is it any good?

-Lynne Truss refocuses her best-selling adult book, which shares the same main title, to make it accessible to young readers.
+Lynne Truss refocused her best-selling adult book, which shares the same main title, to make it accessible to young readers.
 Kids may walk away from this book understanding the important way a simple thing like a comma can make or break a sentence -- or they may just get a few good laughs.
 Truss alters a sentence, placing one version on a page and another version -- with different comma use -- on the opposite. page Commas are highlighted in red for quick identification, and the book's simple, silly drawings help kids figure out how the sentences have changed.